dimitarpg13/langchain_tutorial/LangChainUseCases.md

 * _LangSmith integration and tracing_ : with LCEL, all steps are automatically logged to `LangSmith` for maximum observability and ease of debugging

+### Chains

+Chains refer to sequences of calls - whether to an LLM, a tool, or a data preprocessing step.
+The primary way to implement a chain is by using LCEL but legacy chains are still supported.
+Using LCEL one can construct and implement custom chains but off-the-shelf chains are available as well.
+There are two types of off-the-shelf chains that LangChain supports:

+* Chains that are built with LCEL.
+In this case LangChain offers a higher-level constructor method.
+However, all that is being done under the hood is constructing a chain with LCEL.

+* Legacy Chains constructed by subclassing from legacy `Chain` class.
+These chains do not use LCEL under the hood but are standalone classes.

+<ins>Note</ins>: Ongoing work is aiming at replacing all Legacy Chains with the LCEL implementations of those.
+This is done for the following reasons:

+1) uniform and consistent way to introduce changes in the chain logic by using LCEL
+2) native support for streaming, async and batch mode
+3) automatic observability support through LangSmith intergation

+#### LCEL Chains

+**LCEL chain constructors**

+#### Legacy Chains

+**MapReduceDocumentChain**

 ## Summarization

 **Use Case Description**